reveryeee/LLM-Agentic-Legal-Information-Retrieval/README.md

 4. High-credibility citations
 Unlike general-purpose large language models that may hallucinate, this system enforces outputs grounded in official sources—exactly the “evidence chain” required for corporate legal decision-making.

+# 3. Disadvantages of non-agent AI methods
-So, what are the disadvantages of non-agent AI methods, such as simply use the prompt to directly consult legal issues on the LLM (chatgpt, gemini, etc.) webpage?
+So, what are the disadvantages of non-agent AI methods, such as simply use the prompt to directly consult legal issues on the LLM (chatgpt, gemini, etc.) webpage, or fine-tuning of the language models?
 1.

 2.
-3.